harmony-one/h/progress/alaina-furstenberg.md

+2025-06-24 Tue: Sync with Theo on Q2 video and the upcoming report.
+Thread on 5.country + design of a graphic.
+Insight for the tweet: In training robot fingers, precision isn’t mastery...dexterity emerges through real-world contact, where errors aren’t bugs but building blocks for intuition.

+2025-06-23 Mon: Writing and tweeting the [progress thread](https://x.com/harmonyprotocol/status/1937362764621922365).
+Review of team's Q2 progress and beginning to write the introduction.

+---

+2025-06-22 Sun: Animation of a progress graphic for the thread.

+2025-06-21 Sat: Finalized Q2 progress write up.

-2025-06-20 Fri: Filming, editing, and posting of the weekly progress recap to Youtube.
+2025-06-20 Fri: Filming, editing, and posting of the [weekly progress recap](https://youtube.com/shorts/gevQfx0NNQ8?si=PxJ_9A4AKaSUF2Nb) to Youtube.
 Review of team's Q3 progress reports.
 Importing in Substack for next week's newsletter.

 2025-06-19 Thu: Juneteenth Holiday